 Ethernet Cable Testing

-Although amatuer installers will use something like this below, labelled as a data tester it proves nothing about your cabling.
+Although amatuer installers will use something like this above, labelled as a data tester it proves nothing about your cabling.

 It does not show any conditions on your cabling, no speed issues, no crosstalk problems, just flashing lights.